-Having just completed his second PE backed buyout, Carl Shuker of A Plan Insurance gives some insights on the use of equity incentivisation amongst the management and wider employee base.
+Having just completed his second private equity backed buyout, Carl Shuker of A Plan Insurance gives some insights on the use of equity incentivisation amongst the management and wider employee base.

 Carl Shuker is the CEO of A-Plan Insurance, a leading independent high street insurance broker which provides products from a wide range of insurers, including SME commercial, motor and home, and high net worth insurance.
 Founded in 1963, Oxfordshire based A-Plan currently operates 73 branches nationwide, and serves nearly 600,000 policyholders.

-Carl led the business through its original buyout from the private founders in 2008 in a deal backed by Equistone PE and most recently has completed a secondary buyout with backing from HgCapital following a competitive auction process at the end of 2014.
+Carl led the business through its original buyout from the founders in 2008, in a deal backed by Equistone.
+He has now completed a secondary buyout with backing from HgCapital following a competitive auction process at the end of 2014.

 A key component of both transactions has been the use of equity incentivisation amongst the management and wider employee base, with clear communication to ensure the holders of equity understand the opportunity this represents and the alignment with their individual performance and goals.

 1. On the initial Equistone buyout, why did you decide to distribute equity more widely?